-The graphic below shows some of the musical influences of the iconic grunge band Soundgarden, one of the most important icons of that music genre.
+The infographic below shows some of the musical influences of the iconic grunge act Soundgarden.
+This band was one of the most important icons of that music genre and their legacy is still alive today.

 To expand information about the band, you can also check out Soundgarden’s history timeline.